WELL Building Standard overview

 WELL conceptOne of the ten thematic areas of WELL v2: Air, Water, Nourishment, Light, Movement, Thermal Comfort, Sound, Materials, Mind, Community.

 OptimizationA WELL feature that is not required but earns points toward higher certification levels.
+Lets projects tailor their WELL strategy to occupant priorities.

-Performance verificationOn-site testing of WELL features by a GBCI-approved performance testing agent (air sampling, water sampling, lighting and acoustic measurements).
+Performance verificationOn-site testing of WELL features by a GBCI-approved performance testing agent: air sampling, water sampling, lighting and acoustic measurements.

 WELL APWELL Accredited Professional.
 An individual credential for practitioners, separate from project certification.